Ket people: Culture

 Group of Kets around a campfire.
 The people in the background wearing fur hats are Russians.

 Russo-Ukrainian War

-During the Russo-Ukrainian War, a 50-year-old Ket man named Oleksandr, originally from the remote settlement of Kellogg in Krasnoyarsk Krai, was captured by Ukrainian forces on the Pokrovsk front while fighting as a soldier for the Russian military.
+During the Russo-Ukrainian War, a 50-year-old Ket man named Aleksandr, originally from the remote settlement of Kellogg in Krasnoyarsk Krai, was captured by Ukrainian forces on the Pokrovsk front while fighting as a soldier for the Russian military.
 The captive stated that he joined the army due to personal issues, such as "drinking" and "prison," and admitted that he did not speak the critically endangered Ket language and knew little of his people's culture, noting much of it had already been lost.
 The report highlighted that the 2021 Russian census recorded only 1,088 Kets.